cmeubanks/whats-for-dinner/README.md

 side dish, main dish, dessert, or entire meal

 ### How it Works
-The user must select one of four radio buttons and click the "Let's Cook" button to have a meal idea randomly generated.
+The user must select one of four radio buttons and then click the "Let's Cook" button to have a meal idea randomly generated.
-The website stores arrays of different food selections for the event listener functions to grab from.
-Once the webpages registers a 'click', the functions are invoked and return the user's proposed meal selection in an element container.
+The website stores arrays of different food selections for the event listener functions to grab the random meal choice.
+Once the website registers a 'click', the functions are invoked and return the user's proposed, random meal selection in an HTML element container.

 ### Technologies Implemented:
 - Javascript